mirakannan26/SBI-biovagon/Learning databases/README.md

 - **UCSC Genome Browser:** Visualized the genomic neighborhood and conservation of the INS gene across species.
 - **NCBI ClinVar:** Identified a pathogenic INS variant and interpreted its disease association and molecular consequence.

+## RNAcentral – XIST Exercise

+### Data Used

+The exercise used **RNAcentral** to investigate **XIST (X-inactive specific transcript)** and explore the RNA-related information available for this transcript.

+### Information Available for XIST

+RNAcentral can provide information such as:

+- RNAcentral accession and RNA identifier
+- RNA sequence
+- RNA type and biological classification
+- Gene and organism information
+- Genome location and related annotations
+- Links to information from other specialist RNA databases
+- Expression and related biological information
+- Visualisation of RNA/gene-related data

+### Inference

+The exploration of XIST demonstrates how RNAcentral integrates information from multiple RNA resources into a single platform.
+The available annotations and cross-references provide a broader understanding of XIST beyond its sequence, while expression and visualisation data can support the interpretation of its biological role.

+Overall, RNAcentral serves as a useful starting point for retrieving and connecting **sequence, annotation, expression, and database-linked information** for XIST.

 ## Protein databases

 Human insulin (INS) protein was explored using major protein databases including **UniProt, InterPro/Pfam, and the Protein Data Bank (PDB)**.